 - Pure Tensorflow implementation.
 Efforts are made to keep the boilplate consistent across all demos.

 - Examples of transfer learning and how to adapt the model to new data.

 In this getting started guide, we will walk you through the glossary of our code and the steps of building tensorflow applications.

 Our TensorFlow application is comprised of three main components:

 - Inputter: The data pipeline.
 It reads data from the disk, shuffles and preprocesses the data, creates batches, and does prefetching.
 An inputter is applicable to a specific problem that share the same type of input and output.
-For example, we have image_classification_inputter, machine_translation_inputter, object_detection_inputter … etc. An inputter can optionally own an augmenter for data augmentation, for example, random scale and crop, color distortion … etc.
+For example, we have image_classification_inputter, text_classification_inputter, object_detection_inputter … etc. An inputter can optionally own an augmenter for data augmentation, for example, in the case of image related tasks, the augmenter can perform resizing, random cropping and color distortion … etc.

 - Modeler: The model pipeline.
-The Modeler encapsulates the forward pass and the computation of loss, gradient, and accuracy.
+The Modeler encapsulates the forward pass and the backward pass.
 Like the inputter, a modeler is applicable to a specific problem such as image classification or object detection.
-A modeler must own a network member that implements the network architecture, for example, an image classification modeler can have ResNet32, VGG19 or InceptionV4 as its network architecture.
+A modeler must own a network member that implements the network architecture, for example, an image classification modeler can choose ResNet32, VGG19 or InceptionV4 as its network architecture.